 Estimated reading time: 4 minutes

 In my mid-20s, I changed my career perspective and focused on working and growing within a humanitarian context.
 It was not my dream job, but then I discovered it was meaningful and gave me personal fulfilment by contributing something to society.
-I enjoyed it and worked with an INGO for more or less 15 years in various contexts (sometimes extreme ones) within a diverse environment/multi-cultural environment.
-These experiences allow me to perform continuous analyses on the interactions with others and fit in the best leadership style/method in each field assignment.
+I enjoyed it and worked with an INGO for more or less 15 years in various contexts (sometimes extreme ones) within a diverse environment/multicultural environment.
+These experiences allow me to perform continuous analyses of the interactions with others and fit in the best leadership style/method in each field assignment.

 Now, I am starting my journey to develop my authentic leadership.
 The journey begins with developing my self-awareness and being kind to myself.

 Discovering my authentic leadership is a process that requires discipline and long-term commitment.

 Sun Tzu, a great Chinese General, a military strategist, said, “A leader leads by example and not by force”.
 Marshall Goldsmith emphasized that those who lead by example demonstrate passion.
 In my perspective, an authentic leader must lead by example and must clearly understand the vision and passion.
 Authenticity means genuine, authentic, facts-based, accurate, and reliable.